-Insulation saves money, improves comfort and cools the planet.
+Save money, improve comfort and cool the planet.

-It's critical to understand both modern building science and how your building was constructed before deciding how best to tighten the "building envelope" (foundation, walls and roof), especially if you're planning a DIY project.
+It's critical to understand both modern building science and how your building was constructed before deciding how best to tighten the "building envelope" (foundation, walls and roof), especially if planning a DIY project.
 Learn about building science.

 To determine how leaky your structure's envelope is and how best to tighten it, it's best to hire a building performance auditor to use an infiltrometer (or blower-door) and infrared (or thermographic) camera to identify hidden gaps, holes and voids.
 Ask for the photos so you can methodically address them.